 - 2 large eggs room temperature

-- 1 package of Lorraine’s Sweet Dough Mix You'll need to make the full package of the Sweet Dough Mix, but you'll only need half of the dough.
-See notes for what to do with the reserved dough.
+- 1 package of Hand + Heart Sweet Dough Mix You'll need to make the full package of the Sweet Dough Mix, but you'll only need half of it per loaf.
+See the notes.

 Filling (per loaf)